 Teachers change the lives of millions of kids each and every day.
 Considering the amount of inspiration, motivation and love that teachers provide to students, they deserve some serious recognition.

-National Teacher Appreciation Week is May 2-6, and National Teacher’s Day is May 3.
-So make an extra effort this year to acknowledge and show your appreciation for the teachers in your children’s lives.
+National Teacher’s Day falls on May 2 this year, and National Teacher Appreciation Week is May 8-12.
+Go the extra mile to show your appreciation for the teachers in your children’s lives, just like they go the extra mile for your kids every day!
 Here are a few ideas to get you started.

 Thanks for helping me grow